george24601/notes/devOps/k8s/concepts.md

 You can run a stateful application by creating a Kubernetes Deployment and connecting it to an existing PersistentVolume using a PersistentVolumeClaim.

 # Service

 Service - An API object that describes how to access applications, such as a set of Pods, and can describe ports and load-balancers.  - By itself, a Deployment can’t receive traffic.

-Setting up a Service is one of the simplest ways to configure a Deployment to receive and loadbalance requests.
-Depending on the type of Service used, these requests can come from external client apps or be limited to apps within the same cluster.
-A Service is tied to a specific Deployment using label selection.
+Kubernetes provides service discovery and request routing by assigning a stable IP address and DNS name to the service, and load balances traffic in a round-robin manner to network connections of that IP address among the pods matching the selector (even as failures cause the pods to move from machine to machine).
+By default a service is exposed inside a cluster (e.g. back end pods might be grouped into a service, with requests from the front-end pods load-balanced among them), but a service can also be exposed outside a cluster (e.g. for clients to reach frontend pods).

 Services generally abstract access to Kubernetes Pods, but they can also abstract other kinds of backends.
 For example:

 You want to have an external database cluster in production, but in test you use your own databases.

 You want to point your service to a service in another Namespace or on another cluster.

 You are migrating your workload to Kubernetes and some of your backends run outside of Kubernetes.

+For example, if you have a Service called "my-service" in Kubernetes Namespace "my-ns" a DNS record for "my-service.my-ns" is created.
+Pods which exist in the "my-ns" Namespace should be able to find it by simply doing a name lookup for "my-service".
+Pods which exist in other Namespaces must qualify the name as "my-service.my-ns".
+The result of these name lookups is the cluster IP.

+ClusterIP: Exposes the service on a cluster-internal IP.
+Choosing this value makes the service only reachable from within the cluster.

+Kubernetes services perform health checks on the default pod port and endpoint "/".
+If you don't have that endpoint mapped or if it's secured, you need to include livenessProbe and readinessProbe configuration

+#k8s DNS server

+The DNS server watches the Kubernetes API for new Services and creates a set of DNS records for each Kubernetes also supports DNS SRV (service) records for named ports.
+If the "my-service.my-ns" Service has a port named "http" with protocol TCP, you can do a DNS SRV query for "_http._tcp.my-service.my-ns" to discover the port number for "http"